kyang5/coursedescriptions/source/undergraduate/bscs.rst

 General Notes
 ~~~~~~~~~~~~~

 - Credits never can be double-counted for different categories of the requirements for the major.
-But a course may satisfy a major requirement and also satisfy a University and/or College requirement (e.g., Core, residency, Engaged Learned, Writing Intensive).
+But a course may satisfy a major requirement and also satisfy a University and/or College requirement (e.g., Core, residency, Engaged Learning, Writing Intensive).

-- It is usually not meaningful to combine a computing major or minor with another, the principal exception being CCFR-MINR; see more detail in the `double-dipping rules <https://www.luc.edu/cs/academics/undergraduateprograms/double-dippingrules>`_.
+- It is usually not meant to combine a computing major or minor with another, the principal exception being CCFR-MINR; see more detail in the `double-dipping rules <https://www.luc.edu/cs/academics/undergraduateprograms/double-dippingrules>`_.

 Suggested Ordering of Courses
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~